T-Srikanth/side-projects/openops/README.md

 - Run terraform init, plan and apply.
 - By default you are expected to pass values for `public_key_path` and `sns_sbuscrition_email` variables on `terraform apply`.
 - You will receive a subscription confirmation email (check spam folder as well), which you'll have to confirm to receive notification after the deployment is finished.
 - Deployment of OpenOps typically takes 5–10 minutes after running `terraform apply`.
-You will receive an email with your login details upon successful completion.
+You will receive a notification on your email.
+- Upon successful installation, login credentials are securely stored in AWS Secrets Manager.
+You can retrieve them using the AWS CLI (e.g., `aws secretsmanager get-secret-value --region <region> --secret-id <secret-name>`), or by accessing the `.env` file directly on the OpenOps EC2 instance..
 - That's it, login to your OpenOps application and explore.

 *Note: This setup is intended for testing only and is not production-ready.
 Sharing credentials without encryption and proper access controls is unsafe and strongly discouraged.*